Multibanded Reduced Order Quadrature Techniques for Gravitational Wave Inference: ROQ and Multibanded ROQ Comparison

 In this section, we compare the performances of our multibanded construction method with the standard construction method found in PyROQ.
 We then show how our method provides both ROQ construction speed-up and basis size reduction with negligible loss in accuracy.

 For this, we use the \texttt{IMRPhenomXAS\_NRTidalv3} waveform model \citep{XASwaveform}, as implemented in the LIGO Algorithm Library (LAL) \citep{lalsuite}.
 This phenomenological model approximates inspiral-merger-ringdown signals for aligned spin systems.
 It is also capable of incorporating tidal effects, such as those found in BNS and NSBH systems.
-This waveform was chosen as it produces accurate long-duration signals in sub-solar mass ranges, which is an area that is proving computationally intensive for current ROQ construction methods.
+This waveform was chosen as it produces accurate long-duration signals in SSM ranges, which is an area that is proving computationally intensive for current ROQ construction methods.

 PyROQ was used to construct both bases, with identical parameter ranges used in both.
-For the 256s signal, the chirp mass range was $0.995\ M_\odot$ to $1.005\ M_\odot$, with mass ratios ranging from 1 to 4.1.
-The dimensionless spin magnitude, $a_{1,2}$, ranging from 0 to 1, and the tidal deformabilities, $\lambda_{1,2}$, ranging from 0 to 5000.
+For the 256~s signal, the chirp mass range was $0.995\ M_\odot$ to $1.005\ M_\odot$, with mass ratios ranging from 1 to 4.1.
+The dimensionless spin magnitude, $a_{1,2}$, ranging from 0 to 1, and the tidal deformabilities, $\Lambda_{1,2}$, ranging from 0 to 5000.
 The frequency range is 20 Hz to 3600 Hz.
 The dataset for the standard ROQ used a uniform frequency step size of $\Delta f_0=1/256\ \text{Hz}$, whereas for the multibanded method, the step size used is given by

-This means each multiband waveform used during construction has 110,081 frequency samples, compared to the 916,481 used in the standard method, a $\sim 9$ times decrease.
+This means each multiband waveform used during construction has \num{110081} frequency samples, compared to the \num{916481} used in the standard method, a $\sim 9$ times decrease.
 The threshold tolerance is $10^{-5}$ and $10^{-10}$ for the linear and quadratic bases respectively.
 A training dataset of 1 million waveforms was used in both constructions.
 Both bases were constructed using 32 CPUs, with the linear bases using 256GB RAM and the quadratic bases using 64GB RAM on the LIGO data grid.

-The results for the two constructions can be found in Table \ref{tab:con_label}.
-Comparing the 256s bases, we see an approximate 30\% decrease in the basis size (303 versus 233 for linear and 98 versus 68 for quadratic).
-The biggest change is found in the overall construction time with the linear basis constructed in 7.99 hours rather than 105.78 hours, a $\sim$ 13 times speed up, and the quadratic constructed in 5.83 hours rather than 37.35 hours, a $\sim$ 6 times speed up.
-More exact values are given in Table \ref{tab:Speedup}.
+The results for the two constructions can be found in Tab. \ref{tab:con_label}.
+Comparing the 256~s bases, we see an approximate 30\% decrease in the basis size (303 versus 233 for linear and 98 versus 68 for quadratic).
+The biggest change is found in the overall construction time with the linear basis constructed in 7.99~h rather than 105.78~h, a $\sim$ 13 times speed up, and the quadratic constructed in 5.83~h rather than 37.35~h, a $\sim$ 6 times speed up.
+More exact values are given in Tab. \ref{tab:Speedup}.